tclscripts/BlackBoT/README.md

 Requirements
 Python 3.8+
-Linux or Windows (Linux recommended for BlackBoT_RuN.sh or directly Starter.py for Windows) Internet connection (for auto-update and external modules)
+Linux or Windows (Linux recommended for BlackBoT_RuN.sh for Windows) Internet connection (for auto-update and external modules)

 Dependencies are listed in requirements.txt and will be installed automatically if you use the Bash script.